phofl/phofl.github.io/content/posts/cow_mechanism.md

 ```

 Unfortunately, this also updated ``df`` and not only ``grades``, which has the potential to
 introduce hard to find bugs.
-CoW will disallow this behavior and ensures that only ``df`` is
+CoW will disallow this behavior and ensures that only ``grades`` is
 updated.
 We also see a false-positive ``SettingWithCopyWarning`` that doesn't help us here.

 Let's look at a ``ChainedIndexing`` example that is not doing anything: